 Phone: 212.229.5600 x1666

 Formerly known as the MS in Urban Policy Analysis and Management, the Master of Science in Public and Urban Policy welcomes applicants from all walks of life, including working professionals, recent college graduates, and career changers.
 Applicants are

 required to hold a bachelor's degree from an accredited college or university by the time they enroll.
 Full-time and part-time students are welcome.
 The program offers a full-time, 16-month accelerated option as well.

 Applications received by priority deadlines are considered for first round of admission and scholarship consideration.
 Applications may be accepted after deadlines on a rolling basis.
 Please contact the Admission Office for more information.

-The MS in Public and Urban Policy program offers competitive, merit-based scholarships and fellowship that cover a percentage of tuition and are renewable.
-Scholarship award notification is communicated at the same time as the admission decision.
-International
+Merit Scholarships The New School's graduate programs offer competitive, merit-based scholarships and fellowship that cover a percentage of tuition and are renewable.
+Scholarship awards are included in applicants’ admission decision

 email@example.com with any questions during the application process.
 You are invited to set up an informal informational one-on-one session to share your passions and goals and learn more about our